Hit a career plateau? Here are 4 of the most egregious career myths that you shouldn’t believe when moving forward with big career changes.

 Are you willing to take the same kinds of risk and make that sort of steadfast commitment?
 Are you tenacious enough to keep going even though everyone around you is telling you you’re crazy?
 These are the things you have to contemplate if you decide to take a more difficult or unconventional career path.
 But don’t give up on making a career of something you enjoy doing just because some Debbie Downer said you can’t.

 Big career changes can be overwhelming, and you might not be sure who or what to believe.
 Everyone around you will have an opinion about what’s “best” for you.
-But if you do your homework, listen to your intuition, and don’t let other people’s fears block your path, you’ll find the answers you’re looking for.
+This weekend in your Bloomington apartment, do your homework, listen to your intuition, and don’t let other people’s fears block your path, you’ll find the answers you’re looking for.